Varco Heat Treating Company

 NORMALIZE - A special type of annealing for steel heating uniformly to a temperature at least 100° F above the critical range and cooling in still air at room temperature.
 The treatment produces a recrystallization and refinement of the grain structure and gives uniformity in hardness and structure to the product.

-QUENCH - Healing uniformly to a predetermined temperature and cooling rapidly in air or liquid medium to produce a desired crystalline structure.
+QUENCH - Heating uniformly to a predetermined temperature and cooling rapidly in air or liquid medium to produce a desired crystalline structure.

 TEMPER OR DRAW - Heating uniformly to some predetermined temperature under the critical range, holding at that temperature a designated period of time and cooling in air or liquid.
 This treatment is used to produce one or more of the following end results: A) to soften material for subsequent machining or cold working, B) to improve ductility and relieve stresses resulting from prior treatment or cold working, and C) to produce desired mechanical properties or structure in the second step of "Quench and Temper" treatments.